How to build a Raspberry Pi APRS Tracker using Direwolf

 sudo systemctl start gpsd

-To ensure we have accurate time on the device, as it will unlikely be connected to a time server over a network, we can run sudo vim /etc/ntp.conf to edit the NTP service config file to pull extremely accurate time from the GPS receiver instead:
+To retain accurate time on the device when it loses power, as there is no CMOS battery on a Raspberry Pi or a continuous power supply and it will unlikely be connected to a time server over a network, we can run sudo vim /etc/ntp.conf to edit the NTP service config file to pull extremely accurate time from the GPS receiver instead:

 server 127.127.28.0 4